-Take the following advices to save money on your taxes:
+Take the following advice to save money on your taxes:

-- Understand the tax rules and regulations to avoid penalty;
+- Understand the tax rules and regulations to avoid penalties;

-- Consider countries that have DTAs with Hong Kong as trading partners to avoid double taxation;
+- Consider countries that have DTAs with Hong Kong as trade partners to avoid double taxation;

 - Utilize tax relief policies that are generally outlined in Hong Kong Budget 2022-2023;

-- Operate your trading business under an offshore Hong Kong company.
+- Operate your trade business under an offshore Hong Kong company.